-Open field testing in PhenoTyper
+Open field rodent testing in PhenoTyper

-If you already own a PhenoTyper or plan to do other experiments in the future, please also note that it is perfectly suitable for open field testing.
+If you already own a PhenoTyper or plan to do other experiments in the future, please also note that it is perfectly suitable for open field rodent testing.
 The great benefit of PhenoTyper over other open fields is that it includes (IR) lights, a camera, and stimuli in the top unit and can be easily equipped with equipment for other tests.

-Noldus mazes can be custom build to your specifications and are optimally suited for video tracking with EthoVision XT.
+Noldus mazes can be custom built to your specifications and are optimally suited for video tracking with EthoVision XT.
 Alternatively, we also offer open fields from several suppliers such as Ugo Basile and Maze Engineers (availability may depend on your location).

 A typical parameter in this test is thigmotaxis, which is when the animals spends a lot of time close the walls of the arena.
 This is seen as an anxiety-like response.
 Additionally, the latency to enter the center zone, or the number transitions and the time spent in different zones are of interest.
 EthoVision XT easily measures these parameters.

 Freezing, or immobility indicative of a fear response, can also be of interest.
 EthoVision XT has a specific way of measuring freezing that is in most cases much more reliable than simply measuring the immobility of the animal.
 Instead of tracking the animal and noticing when it is not moving or barely moving, activity detection detects changes in pixels from one video frame to the next.